Suraj-Nagaich/BridgeLabz_Mini_Project/README.md

 ## Overview

-This project is a Student Management System built using HTML, CSS, JavaScript, AJAX, and JSON Server.
+The project is a Student Management System built using HTML, CSS, JavaScript, AJAX, and JSON Server.
 It supports Create, Read, Update, Delete (CRUD) operations for student data stored on a JSON Server.

 ## Features